JefJacobs00/PT_CTF/Forensics/writeup.md

 ## Description

-My frend has sent me his secret cat stash.
+My friend has sent me his secret cat stash.
 Can you figure out why he is so secretive about this?

 ## Solutions
 There is a .git folder where if you check the diff with the first one you can see that the flag is renamed to the hash of the image.